HunterBoud/HunterBoud.github.io/README.md

 # HunterBoud.github.io
 ## This is my portfolio detailing some info about me and a few of the projects I have completed up till now.
+Enjoy.